parasaurolophus/rader.us/src/music/algorithmic_musical_composition/index.md

 >
 > <audio controls><source src="./mp3/sine-01.mp3"/></audio>

-This is called a "sine wave" because the wave's shape can be exactly represented by graphing the mathematical _sine_ function:
+This is called a "sine wave" because the wave's shape can be represented by graphing the mathematical _sine_ function:

 <math display="block">
     <mi>v</mi>